A Christmas Carol – Small Business Future

 These new funding streams give businesses access to capital at the point they need it.
 Whereas banks can be slow to respond, online lending platforms can process applications in just days.
 This allows businesses to respond quickly to changing demands or new opportunities, making them more resilient.

-In Q3 2017, more net lending was done to small businesses through Funding Circle alone than the major high street banks combined.
+In 2017, nearly as much net lending was done to small businesses through Funding Circle alone than the major high street banks combined.
 As the growth of the sector continues, small businesses will have access to faster, more reliable funding to pursue their ambitions.

 AI and bots will fill the gaps